M-Nitsche/BeeWatch/README.md

 | with artificial data (19.5%) | 0,741 | 0,597 |    0,626   | 0,805 | 0,767 |    0,763    |
 | modified fitness function    | 0,721 | 0,563 |    0,595   | 0,768 | 0,616 |    0,668    |

-**Data Augmentation**
+### Data Augmentation
 (Andrea Bartos)

 So far, all training has been done with the default augmentation values.
-As described in Data Augmentation, the appropriate augmentation techniques strongly depend on the use case.
-For this reason, we see potential to improve performance even further by applying techniques relevant to our bee use case.
-The changed parameters can also be found in chapter xy.
+As described in [Data Augmentation](#### Data Augmentation), the appropriate augmentation techniques strongly depend on the use case.
+For this reason, we see potential to improve performance even further by applying techniques relevant to our use case.
+The changed parameters can also be found in chapter [Data Augmentation](#### Data Augmentation).

 The performance after 300 epochs is as follows: